 This blog is the product of 3 intersecting interests.
-I am interested in California condors, especially the relationship between these birds and humans.
-I am also interested in what history can tell us about the present and future.
+I am interested in California condors, especially the relationship between these birds and humans through history.
+I am also interested in what history can tell us about our present and future.
 And I am interested in seeing that humans improve how we interact with our environment.

 A view underlying this blog is that there is too much discussion about humans’ interactions with our environment – past, present, and future – that is based on too little specific information about those interactions.
-I have embraced the task of turning up some details.
+I have embraced the task of turning up some details that may be useful.

 To further explain my motivations for producing this blog, I offer the following words of others: